Richard Miles (aerospace engineer)

-Richard Miles is Distinguished University Professor at the Department of Aerospace Engineering at Texas A&M University.
-He was Chairman of the Department of Engineering Physics at Princeton for 16 years (1980–1996).
+Richard Miles is Distinguished University Professor and O'Donnell Chair V at the Department of Aerospace Engineering at Texas A&M University.
+He was Chairman of the Engineering Physics Program at Princeton for 16 years (1980–1996).
 He has been a member of the National Academy of Engineering since 2011.
 He has developed and researched lasers as tools for studying hypersonic flow patterns.

 Early life and education

 Richard B. Miles grew up in Orinda, California.
-He was influenced in his scientific pursuits by his older brother Tom who conducted impromptu explosive experiments in the family's backyard and home during the boys' shared childhood.
+He was influenced in his scientific pursuits by his older brother Tom with whom he conducted impromptu explosive experiments in the family's backyard and home during the boys' shared childhood.

-While still in high school, Miles spent several summers interning at the Lawrence Berkeley Laboratory, studying the interaction of K-mesons with deuterium under Luis Alvarez.
+While still in high school, Miles spent two summers interning at the Lawrence Berkeley Laboratory, studying the interaction of K-mesons with deuterium under Luis Alvarez.

-Miles applied and was accepted to Stanford University, where his father had been a professor of psychology during the 1920s, matriculating in the fall of 1961.
+Miles applied and was accepted to Stanford University, where his grandfather had been a professor of psychology during the 1920s, matriculating in the fall of 1961.
 Initially a physics major, Miles switched in his junior year to electrical engineering.
-There would be a hiatus of several years before Miles completed his B.S. following his brother Tom's death in a car accident.
+He spent nine months in Europe as part of the Stanford-in-France overseas program and graduated in January 1966.

-Continuing his graduate work at Stanford, Miles studied first in the Systems Techniques Laboratory "on holography and laser propogation" with Joseph Goodman, then with Hubert Heffner on quantum systems.
-When Heffner left Stanford to join the staff at the Nixon White House, Miles received funding from the Hertz Foundation.
+Continuing his graduate work at Stanford, Miles studied first in the Systems Techniques Laboratory "on holography and laser propagation" with Joseph Goodman, then with Hubert Heffner on quantum systems.
+When Heffner left Stanford to join the staff at the Nixon White House, Miles applied for and received funding from the Hertz Foundation.

 Professor Miles received his Ph.D. in 1972 from Stanford University in Electrical Engineering under Steve Harris.

 Career

 Miles's first job out of Stanford was at Princeton University in New Jersey, where he joined the Mechanical and Aerospace Engineering faculty in the Fall of 1972.
 He served as Chairman of Engineering Physics from 1980 to 1996.

 He was named Robert Porter Patterson Professor in 2011 and became emeritus and Senior Scholar at Princeton on June 30, 2013.

-While at Princeton, Miles and his research team developed Femtosecond Laser Electronic Excitation Tagging (FLEET), a velocimetry technique with the capacity to measure fluid velocity at high flow speeds.
+While at Princeton, Miles and his research team developed numerous flow diagnostic methods including Femtosecond Laser Electronic Excitation Tagging (FLEET), a velocimetry technique with the capacity to measure fluid velocity at high flow speeds.

-Officially retiring from Princeton in 2013, in February 2017 he joined the Department of Aerospace Engineering at Texas A&M University as TEES Distinguished Research Professor, where, 2019 he was named University Distinguished Professor.
+Miles retired from Princeton in 2013.
+He then joined Texas A&M University in February 2017 after being recruited through the Governor's University Research Initiative, which awarded Texas A&M a $5 million grant associated with his appointment.
+He joined the Department of Aerospace Engineering as a TEES Distinguished Research Professor, where he was named University Research Professor in 2019.
 Work in Texas includes laser diagnostics for hypersonics and directed energy for the Bush Combat Development Complex (BCDC).